Peoples and Cultures

 Germans settled in Iberia and all the way into Northern Africa, resulting in the blue-eyed and lighter-skinned Berber groups in North Africa.
 Even more recently in history, another primarily blond strain was added to the Italian mix, from the Viking Normans, who, after conquering England in 1066, became an ethnicity of nobles ruling all of Europe, Russia and much of the Middle East in the Middle Ages.

 The point of this is that, in fact, not all Italians are dark.
-In fact, the term "Italian," as we use and know it today, is primarily a geo-political designation, although it carries some ethnic and linguistic connotations also.
+In fact, the term "Italian," as we use and know it today, is primarily a geopolitical designation, although it carries some ethnic and linguistic connotations also.
+Italy is the name of a peninsula.
 Italy as a political entity goes back only to 1861.

 Additional ethnic strains added to the vibrant variation in the "Italian" genetic stream.
 Some were darker toned in color.
 There were Arab colonies in the Italic peninsula and islands off Italy were ruled by Arabs for centuries.
 Such is still the case in Malta, whose people are partly of Bedouin origin, though ethnically mixed with other peoples, and still speaking a language (Maltese) closely related to Arabic.